melvin2504/ProjectMeteo/README.md

 ![Current Weather](/images/current_weather.PNG)

-The welcome page of the dashboard, named "current_weather.png", provides an overview of the current weather conditions and indoor data.
+The welcome page of the dashboard, provides an overview of the current weather conditions and indoor data.
 It displays:
 - The date and day of the week.
 - A weather forecast for the upcoming days with icons representing different weather conditions.
 - Current outdoor weather, including temperature and cloud conditions.